Water's Edge Event Centre: Our Lady of the Rosary

-The first Roman Catholic parish established at the site was the Our Lady of the Lake Church, named in reference to nearby Lake St. Clair as well as Mary, mother of Jesus.
+The first Catholic parish established at the site was the Our Lady of the Lake Church, named in reference to nearby Lake St. Clair as well as Mary, mother of Jesus.
 Plans were announced in 1881, aiming to provide the predominantly French settlers of Sandwich East with a closer house of worship than the previously used St. Alphonsus Church.
 The first church was built in 1884; designed by Claude Reaume, J.S.
 Viger, and William Waldman, the building was constructed by the contractors Francois Xavier Drouillard and Adolphe Labadie.

 In 1907, the Our Lady of the Lake church building was destroyed in a fire caused by a spark from a passing train.
 With a new church required, the parish contracted the William Brothers architectural firm.
 The resulting building was made larger than the previous church to better serve the growing membership of the parish.
-At the time, the area had recently been converted by the Ford Motor Company of Canada into Ford City, a company town, and the population was growing.
+The area had recently been converted by the Ford Motor Company of Canada into Ford City, a company town, and the population was growing.
 The parish was later renamed, becoming Our Lady of the Rosary.
 The building cost CA$45,000 to complete.